infoforcefeed/OlegDB/CONTRIBUTING.md

 Contributing
 ============

 Contributing is easy.
-We're on github, obviously, so if you want to contribute just fork the repository, make your changes and send us a pull request.
+If you want to contribute; fork the repository, make your changes, and send us a pull request.

-If it passes tests, code review and any other arbitrary constraints it comes up with, we'll add your name and your code to the repository.
+If it passes testing, code review, and any other arbitrary constraints we come up with, we'll add your name and your code to the repository.

 What needs to be done?